da-penguin-guy/Virgil/Overview.md

 - Use `ErrorResponse` to indicate errors (invalid command, out of range, etc.).

 **Note:**
 - The `messages` array in each packet contains one or more message objects, each with a `messageType` field set to one of the above types.
-Only `ParameterResponse` uses `parameterResponses`.
+All message types, including `ParameterResponse`, use the `messages` array (not `parameterResponses`).

 # Parameter Commands
 Parameter Commands are typically sent from a master device (mixer, computer, etc.) to a slave device (Digital stagebox, Preamp, etc.)